Compare car insurance for disabled drivers

 - Historically, car insurers and comparison sites have struggled with assessing changes to vehicles for usability issues, and may have classed a change like any other 'modification'.

 - Due to this, disabled drivers may have faced a smaller choice of insurers and higher prices.

-- Use our service to assess options, but if you struggle to find the right deal consider the Motability scheme or going direct to a specialist insurer
+- Use our service to assess your options.
+But if you struggle to find the right deal, consider the Motability scheme or going direct to a specialist insurer.

-- When you find the right policy, check terms and conditions with care to ensure it covers what you need.
+- When you find the right policy, check terms and conditions with care to be sure it covers what you need.
 For example, would a replacement vehicle be fully adapted to your needs?

-Even though most insurers have responded to the legal demands of discrimination legislation, more understanding is required to ensure all drivers are given a fair deal.
+While most insurers have responded positively to discrimination legislation and social change, the car insurance options available to disabled drivers still aren't completely universal.
+More understanding is required to make sure all drivers are given a fair deal.

-"Historically, it has sometimes proved quite difficult for disabled drivers to get competitive prices," said car insurance expert Scott Kelly.
+"Historically, it has sometimes proved quite difficult for disabled drivers to get competitive prices," said GoCompare's car insurance expert, Matt Oliver.

 "Most insurers are now striving to be as compliant as possible, although there are still pockets within the industry that aren't doing particularly well.